 Contact us for more details and options.

-We have two different home bases: one in Alta Badia in the Dolomites, and the other in Aprica, in the Bormio region, where athletes live together in a house.
-New from this year, a additional home base in Florence, the birthplace of Renaissance, during the fall off-snow weeks!
-Who get to live with a view??
+We have two different home-bases: one in Alta Badia in the Dolomites, and the other in Aprica, in the Bormio region, where athletes live together in shared apartments.

 For the rest, expect a lot of hotels, especially in the pre-season and for races.
 Living independently is also possible for the older athletes or if coming as a family.
 Contact us for more details and options.